What does it mean to "manage" this fleet?

 Reading through that list might have evoked some unsavory revelation.
 "Fleet Management" had gone from a long-standing word of art within the trucking industry, to a throw-away phrase meant to contain anything and everything robotics companies do.
 At the same time, the word retains the connotation of an earlier era, where humans were doing the operating of fleets.
 It discounts the transformative effect automation has had on the ability of (relatively) small companies to scale to massive fleet sizes.

-Complexity of tool for "fleet management" for robotics
+Complexity of tools for "fleet management" for robotics

 We’ve been humbled by the amount of surface area in managing fleets of robots — it's absolutely enormous.
 In working with our existing customers, we've found that it's important to provide focus and get specific about the problems we solve.
 "Fleet Management" is no longer a specific problem, but a whole Universe of complex specialties.